AndreHilario/DrivenPass/README.md

 - **Credentials** (`/credentials`) 🔒
   - Credential Creation:
     - Users can store login information for websites and services.
-    - Credentials include a URL, a username, and a password.
   - Credential Retrieval:
     - Users can list all their credentials or retrieve a specific one by ID.
   - Credential Deletion: